-WS517 Canadian Political Parties, Public Opinion, and Foreign Policy how these factors influence the different parties' perspectives on Canadian foreign policy.
+WS517 Canadian Political Parties, Public Opinion, and Foreign Policy

+Drawing upon both political history and political sociology, this course will explore the history, ideology, organization and social composition of parties to study how these factors influence the different parties' perspectives on Canadian foreign policy.
 The contours of Canadian public opinion and party positions will be explored in an effort to map the terrain that frames debate on Canadian foreign policy.
 Considerable emphasis will be on the comments of party activists, MPs, and leaders; the contents of party's manifestoes and platforms in elections, and parties' voting patterns in Parliament.